How can I ensure that my property will be passed on to the right people after my death?

 A testamentary guardian does not have custody of the children, and may have to work with other guardians (e.g. the surviving parent) but has a say in the upbringing of the children.
 Once the child turns 18 years of age (or gets married, enters a civil union or enters a de facto relationship, the guardianship ends.
 More information about guardians is on our Guardianship page.

-In a will, a ‘life interest’ can be used to grant someone the right to use a property for the rest of their life without becoming the owner of the property.
+In your will, you can grant ‘life interest’ to someone so that they will have the right to use a property for the rest of their life without becoming the owner of the property.

 Back to top